schwatter/ICantBelieveItsNotValetudo/README.md

 ## Update

-- 0.1 - Added fixed clientId for fhem and a bit more npm doku
+- 0.1 - Added strict clientId for fhem and a bit more npm doku